2026 Membership - Now Available

 We may do pacelines on occasion if riders are comfortable but it won’t need to be a tight formation.

-We will introduce riders to safe cycling habits and follow all HTA laws.
+We will introduce riders to good cycling habits and follow all HTA laws.

 Ride leaders will do their best to maintain the group but if that is not possible we may shorten the route to return in time or,